r4ds/mastering_shiny_book_solutions/README.md

-This repository contains the source code for our Mastering Shiny Solutions project.
+This repository contains the source code for a Mastering Shiny Solutions project.

 We attempt to provide worked solutions for the exercises provided in the book [Mastering Shiny](https://mastering-shiny.org/).

-This is a work in progress - please feel invited to contribute or say hi!
+This is very much a work in progress, but we are not actively developing this solution manual at this time.